-High levels of immigration are driving Australia's population growth and also leading to an increasingly diverse population.
-The most recent ABS survey showed more than a quarter of Australia's residents are now born overseas, and for the first time in Australia's history, the majority of these people born abroad are from Asia rather than Europe.
+High levels of immigration are driving Australia's population growth and also leading to a more increasingly diverse population.
+In the most recent ABS survey it showed that more than a quarter of Australia's residents are now born overseas, and for the first time in Australia's history, the majority of these people born abroad are from Asia rather than Europe.
 This is leading to foodservice and retailer operators looking at adjusting in-store/menu space that better targets these changing demographics.